oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     ```
     findCudaDevice (argc, (const char **) argv);
     ```
-Since its a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `sycl get_device()` API
+Since it is a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `sycl get_device()` API

 ### Optimizations